Northumberland Be You Padlet

 Qwell is a Countywide source of support to all schools.
-It is an online emotional wellbeing and mental health support service providing a safe and confidential space to share experiences and gain support from its community and qualifies professionals.
+It is an online emotional wellbeing and mental health support service providing a safe and confidential space to share experiences and gain support from its community and qualified professionals.
 Find out more here

 MindEd is a free educational resource on children and young people's mental health for all adults.
 Find out more here